Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Introduction

 \subsection{Outline}

-The paper begins with a recap of the weak-field expansion of the Heisenberg-Euler effective theory in Section \ref{sec:LHE}.
-In Maxwell's theory, where there are no light-light interactions, the superposition principle for the set of differential equations holds, i.e., they are linear.
-In Section \ref{sec:Maxwell}, the nonlinear modifications to Maxwell's equations due to the Heisenberg-Euler theory are shown.
-In Section \ref{sec:Numerical} the simulation algorithm that solves the nonlinear Maxwell equations in 3+1 dimensions is introduced.
-In Sections \ref{sec:phasevel}-\ref{sec:2dsims} the power of the Heisenberg-Euler solver is demonstrated by solving various scenarios of nonlinear vacuum phenomena and by successfully benchmarking with analytical results where they exist.
+The paper begins with a recapitulation of the weak-field expansion of the Heisenberg--Euler effective theory in Section \ref{sec:LHE}.
+In Section \ref{sec:Maxwell}, the nonlinear modifications to Maxwell's equations due to the Heisenberg--Euler theory are detailed.
+In Section \ref{sec:PDEtoODE} the numerical scheme that solves the nonlinear Maxwell equations is outlined.
+Dispersion effects on the lattice and the scaling behavior of the code implementation are discussed in Sections \ref{sec:Dispersion} and \ref{sec:scaling}.

+In Sections \ref{sec:phasevel}-\ref{sec:2dsims} the capabilities of the Heisenberg--Euler solver is demonstrated by solving various scenarios of nonlinear vacuum phenomena and by successfully benchmarking with analytical results, where they exist.
 In Section \ref{sec:phasevel} the phase velocity reduction of a probe pulse propagating through a strong electromagnetic background is successfully compared to analytical predictions for sufficiently large background field strengths.
-In Section \ref{sec:flipping} the phenomenon of vacuum birefringence is investigated with the help of simulations for probe-pump setups.
-The theoretical prediction of the polarization flipping probability and its scaling with various parameters is verified and an analytical value of the latter for a special setting computed in \cite{Karbsteinetal2015} is reproduced by extrapolations to the x-ray regime.
-In Section \ref{sec:harmonics} the capability of the simulation algorithm to predict higher harmonics in the vacuum is demonstrated.
-It is shown that for specific settings analytical results from \cite{Kingetal2014} are accurately reproduced in the simulations presented in this work.
-Examples of harmonic generation in 2D and 3D simulations are presented in Section \ref{sec:2dsims}.
-The latter are hard, if not impossible, to obtain by analytical means.
-The results are used for comparison with the previous 1D simulations.
-Higher dimensional simulations enable the investigation of complicated scenarios that cannot be solved analytically in the future.
-The paper is concluded with a summary and an outlook to future research employing the Heisenberg-Euler solver in Section \ref{sec:Outlook}.
+In Section \ref{sec:flipping} the phenomenon of vacuum birefringence is investigated with the help of simulations for probe--pump setups.
+The theoretical prediction of the polarization flipping probability and its scaling with various parameters is verified.
+An extrapolation of the results to wavelengths in the x-ray regime is performed.